mre/endler.dev/content/2022/rust-allocs/index.md

 subtitle="And How To Avoid Them"
 +++

-One of the main benefits of Rust is that it offers control over low-level concepts like memory management.
-I always thought one of the neatest things about Rust was that I could take _full control over memory_ and deep-dive into optimizations at will.
+One of the neatest things
+about Rust is that you can take _full control over memory_ and deep-dive into optimizations at will.

 I've heard people fondly speak of _zero-copy_ and _allocation-free_ code.